 Chocolate chaffles taste great all on their own.
 But of course there's lots of possibilities for toppings:

-Sugar free chocolate chips: Simply scatter them over the waffle while it's still warm.
+- Sugar free chocolate chips: Scatter them over the waffle while it's still warm.
 Voila, you've got yourself a double chocolate waffle!

 To make the recipe nut free, replace the almond flour with 3 teaspoons coconut flour.
 Another option would be 3 tablespoons sunflower seed flour.